James-S-Santangelo/paper-rcourse/paper.md

 # Description and eligibility

-We present a stand-alone module designed for simultaneously teaching statistical skills and programming skills in a participatory live-coding format to upper year undergraduate biology students.
+We present a stand-alone module designed for simultaneously teaching statistical and programming skills in a participatory live-coding format to upper year undergraduate biology students.
 Our module has 16 primarily self-contained lectures with topics ranging from data cleaning, manipulation, and visualization, to the statistical analysis of biological data and reproducibility through GitHub.